 Two early works both titled Warrior Stick, 1982 and 1983, are abstracted renditions of sacred warrior sticks that Houle encountered at the National Museum of Man.
 In Punk Schtick, 1982 (with a title that belies its serious reference to axis mundi such as poles of the Sun Dance), a cross-hatching technique divides the upper and lower areas; and yet the work connects sky and earth—two highly significant entities in the Plains cosmos and subsequently to Houle’s aesthetic.
 Another work, Sun Dance Pole, 1982, is similar to Punk Schtick formally but is sculptural in rendition and topped with a tuft of sweetgrass.
 By merging techniques of abstraction with traditional sacred objects, Houle communicates the nature of these Indigenous symbols of the Plains as elevated beyond the physical and into the realm of the spiritual.
 These works are precursors to others in which he uses abstraction in rendering images while also employing symbolic colour, as in Parfleches for the Last Supper, 1983; incorporating materials such as the steel used in Innu Parfleche, 1990; and emphasizing shape, as in Drum, 2015.

-Many of Houle’s paintings have been depictions of a parfleche, a medicine bag rectangular in shape with a fold that represents the meeting of land and sky.
+Many of Houle’s paintings have been depictions of a parfleche, a traditional travel pouch rectangular in shape with a fold that represents the meeting of land and sky.
 Houle imbues his parfleche-inspired artworks with private, personal meaning by incorporating into them codified elements known only to him.
 He also includes references to cultural objects and symbols.
-For example, in Parfleches for the Last Supper, Houle used handmade paper, folded the top portion over to resemble a parfleche, and after painting the surface physically joined the fold with penetrating diagonal stitches of porcupine quills like those that decorated Northeast Indigenous clothing and containers.
+For example, in Parfleches for the Last Supper, Houle used handmade paper, folded the top portion over to resemble a parfleche and after painting the surface physically joined the fold with penetrating diagonal stitches of porcupine quills like those that decorated Northeast Indigenous clothing and containers.
 In Parfleches for the Last Supper #5: Philip, equal-armed yellow crosses float across a vibrant red colour field.
 Though resonant with the Christian cross, this Saulteaux cross references the morningstar in the cosmos and the colour yellow refers to the Sun Dance ceremony.

 In 1990, when Houle began experimenting with steel, he produced Innu Parfleche using pieces of scrap iron that Houle asked the late and legendary programmer of the Toronto International Film Festival, David Overby (1936–1998), to drive over repeatedly with his car to alter its shape.
 The work honoured the Innu people of northern Quebec who, in the late 1980s, were engrossed in struggles to prevent military flight manoeuvres over their territory.
 Here the form of the parfleche functions as a metaphor for resistance.
-In paintings such as Parfleche for Norval Morrisseau, 1999, and Parfleche for Edna Manitowabi, 1999, Houle specially chose his colours to symbolically represent the two influential artists and, in abstract terms, invokes the form of the sacred object in homage to them.
+In paintings such as Parfleche for Norval Morrisseau, 1999, and Parfleche for Edna Manitowabi, 1999, Houle specially chose his colours to symbolically represent the two influential artists and, in abstract terms, invokes the form of the traditional object in homage to them.
 In Houle’s words, “What better way to recognize people who have played a significant role in my life?”